itspriddle/priddle.net/_pages/resume.md

 Jul 2015 - Jul 2017

-Worked with the software and cloud engineering teams to build and maintain staff, partner, and customer control panels used to power managed WordPress hosting services.
-Was responsible for maintenance and implementation of new features of our Rails applications and libraries that integrate with the hosting platform and WordPress.
-Worked closely with CTO and senior software engineers to help review and interview candidates for employment.
-Frequently contributed to open source projects used or created by Pressed engineers.
+Worked with executive team and developers on planning, development, QA, and release of new features for our Ruby on Rails based billing and WordPress hosting platforms via scrum.
+Led architecture, design, and development of Pressed Bundles, a key feature that allowed partner WordPress agencies to configure and automatically install their themes and plugins for their clients.
+Oversaw all development and migration efforts to move payment processors from Litle/Vantiv to Braintree across all partner order forms.
+Interviewed and onboarded new developers.
+Frequently contributed to open source Ruby, Bash, and PHP projects used by Pressed engineers and the greater WordPress community.
+Pressed was acquired by Envato in September 2017.

 ---